JaniceYR/Mario-Jump/README.md

 ### Functionality & MVP

-With this Conway's Game of Life simulator, users will be able to:
+With this Mario Jump, users will be able to:

 - [ ] Start, pause, and reset the game board
 - [ ] Select squares to be alive in the initial state